CONGENITAL KYPHOSIS

 3. Pain and Discomfort

-- Back Pain: Some children may experience back pain, which can be constant but does not typically worsen over time unless the condition progresses.
+• Back Pain: Some children may experience back pain, but it does not typically worsen over time unless the condition progresses.

 4. Neurological Symptoms

-- Spinal Cord Compression: In severe cases, the abnormal curvature can compress the spinal cord, leading to:
+• Spinal Cord Compression: In severe cases, the curvature can compress the spinal cord, leading to:

-- Difficulty Walking: Challenges with balance and coordination may arise.
+• Difficulty Walking: Problems with balance and coordination may arise.

-- Loss of Bladder or Bowel Control: In extreme cases, there may be difficulties controlling urination or bowel movements.
+• Loss of Bladder or Bowel Control: In extreme cases, problems exist in controlling urination or bowel movements.

 5. Respiratory Issues